YueS31415/DataAnalystJobMarketProjectSQL/README.md

 "svn" commands the highest average salary at $400,000, more than double the other salaries, indicating a very high pay in a niche expertise.

-Skills related to new and emerging technologies, such as 'solidity' for blockchain, 'mxnet' for deep learning, 'datarobot', and 'golang', are highly valued.
-Additionally,data management and manipulation tools like "couchbase" and "dplyr" reflect the importance of skill in the data management and analysis domains.
+Skills related to new and emerging technologies, such as "solidity" for blockchain, "mxnet" for deep learning, "datarobot", and "golang", are highly valued.
+Additionally, data management and manipulation tools like "couchbase" and "dplyr" reflect the importance of skill in the data management and analysis domains.

 The consistent high salaries across diverse skills indicate a competitive market for specialized technical skills.
 Employers are willing to offer substantial compensation for proficiency in both established and emerging technologies.